RobRodden/codeclan_labs/week_02/day_04/recap_lab/README.md

 Question 2<br>
-Change the data to long format with food categories going to a column called kcal_source and the calorie values going to a column called avg_daily_kcals.
+Change the data to long format with food categories going to a column called kcal_source and the calorie values going to a column called avg_daily_kcals.<br>
 Save into variable diet_comp_clean